jfrog/terraform-provider-artifactory/docs/resources/replication_config.md

 ---
 # Artifactory Replication Config Resource

+Note: this resource is deprecated in favor of `artifactory_push_replication` resource.

 Provides an Artifactory replication config resource.
 This can be used to create and manage Artifactory replications.

 ### Passwords